UAV-Enabled Wireless Networks with Movable-Antenna Array: Flexible Beamforming and Trajectory Design: Numerical Results

 Fig.~\ref{beamforming_gain1} and Fig.~\ref{beamforming_gain2} show the beamforming gain of the proposed scheme and the FPA scheme at the angle $\theta$, where $\theta \in [0, \pi/2]$.
-The UAV is flying at the marked position denoted in Fig.~\ref{UAV_trajectory}.
-We can observe that the FPA scheme only achieves around $51.3$\% beamforming gain at the angle ($\theta_1$) towards the central user compared with the proposed MA scheme, while consumes the residual power at the other angle ($\theta_2$), resulting in lower data rate.
-On the other hand, the proposed MA scheme is capable of adjusting the antenna position dynamically according to the positions of the UAV and the users.
-Therefore, higher performance is guaranteed.
+The UAV is flying at the marked position denoted in Fig.~\ref{UAV_trajectory}. {We can observe that the proposed MA scheme allocates more beamforming gain towards User $1$.
+The reason is that, the proposed MA scheme is capable of adjusting the antenna position dynamically according to the positions of the UAV and the users to enable the flexible beamforming.
+Therefore, higher performance is guaranteed.}